yash251/substreams/docs/new/how-to-guides/develop-your-own-substreams/solana/explore-solana/filter-transactions.md

 ## Inspect the Code

-The `map_flter_transaction.rs` file contains the source of the module.
+The `map_filter_transaction.rs` file contains the source of the module.
 The output emitted by the module is defined as a Protobuf in the `/proto/transactions.proto` file of the project.

 ```protobuf